-In collaboration with Tuskegee University, Spelman College, and West Virginia University, the University of Tennessee at Chattanooga proposes a BD Spoke project on the education of biological big data (BBD).
+In collaboration with Tuskegee University, Spelman College, and West Virginia University, the University of Tennessee at Chattanooga is proposing a big data spoke project on the education of biological big data (BBD).

 The project’s educational objectives are: (1) Enhance faculty expertise in BBD through summer workshops; (2) Catalyze interdisciplinary collaboration on BBD research and education through hackathons, working groups, and community-building via a Video Education Faculty Network (VEFN); and (3) Develop hands-on, constructively peer-evaluated learning modules incorporating high-quality video tutorials.
-We will recruit faculty from Predominantly Undergraduate Institutions (PUIs) and Historically Black Colleges and Universities (HBCUs) for our workshops, hackathons, and VEFN.
-The proposed activities will address challenges surrounding the integration and automation of BBD into student research training and education at PUIs and HBUCs.
-The project will help to bridge gaps between BBD and the fields of systems biology, ecology and evolution, and environmental sciences.
+Faculty are to be recruited from predominantly undergraduate institutions (PUIs) and historically black colleges and universities (HBCUs) for workshops, hackathons and VEFN.
+The proposed activities will address challenges surrounding the integration and automation of BBD into student research training and education at PUIs and HBCUs.
+The project will help bridge gaps between BBD and the fields of systems biology, ecology and evolution, and environmental sciences.

-The total of award of this project is $1 million with ~$550K to UTC.
+The project’s total funding award is $1 million, with approximately $550,000 going to UTC.